LucasDelfino92/morrowindsharp/mw#.md

   - [X] 01 Vvardenfell only
   - [ ] 02 Vvardenfell, Morrowind, and Cyrodiil

+> A high resolution road sign replacer that is slightly less vanilla-friendly is [**Signposts Retextured**](https://www.nexusmods.com/morrowind/mods/42126?tab=files), also compatible with this guide.

 [**Remiros' Groundcover**](https://www.nexusmods.com/morrowind/mods/46733?tab=files)
 Adds groundcover to almost all regions.
 - Install the **Remiros' Groundcover** main file.